idaholab/mastodon/doc/content/getting_started/install_mastodon.md

 all of your MASTODON related work.

 MASTODON can be installed with or without [BlackBear](https://mooseframework.inl.gov/blackbear).
-BlackBear is a MOOSE-based structural material and degradation simulation code and can be included in MASTODON as a submodule.
+BlackBear is a MOOSE-based structural material degradation simulation code and can be included in MASTODON as a submodule to run multi-physics simulations of degraded structures.
 Below are the instructions to install MASTODON with or without BlackBear.

 To clone MASTODON +=without BlackBear=+, run the following commands in a terminal.